Tomm005/TpaPlus/README.md

 _Code by T0m1keu_

 ## Description
-TpaPlus is a simple tpa plugin
+TpaPlus is a simple tpa plugin for your minecraft server